-We are not currently accepting new clients whose US tax return due date is June 15 or before.
-We are still accepting existing clients and those whose due date is after June 15.
+We are not currently accepting new clients, whose US tax return due date is April 15.
+If you are an existing client or your due date is after April 15, please contact us.

 Please contact us if you have any questions about our US individual tax services and preparation fees.
 Tax consulting (email, phone conversation, meeting, research, and calculation) is a paid service (￥16,500 including tax ~ per hour).

 Our firm provides the following US individual tax services by a U.S. Certified Public Accountant.
 Services related to US corporate tax and Japan individual/corporate tax are not offered.

 - U.S. individual income tax return (Form 1040) preparation

 - Amending previously-filed tax returns and FBARs, which were prepared by our firm or taxpayer.

 - Handling IRS notices for tax return prepared by our firm

 - ITIN application & passport certificate

 - Streamlined Foreign or Domestic Offshore Procedures

 The following is some examples to whom we can provide tax services: